-This Turkish biber dolmasi is one of our favorite foods from Turkish cuisine.
 Do you love stuffing vegetables?
-You might want to see our other Turkish foods like stuffed onions recipe, stuffed grape leaves and Turkish stuffed zucchini too!
+You might want to see our other Turkish foods like stuffed onions, stuffed grape leaves and Turkish stuffed zucchini too!

-Pepper Dolma is one of the most traditional Turkish dishes.
-Although we often make feta cheese stuffed peppers as an appetizer, our choice is to make these easy vegetarian stuffed peppers with rice when it comes to a comforting dinner.
+Biber Dolmasi or Dolma Biber (Stuffed Peppers) are one of the most traditional Turkish dishes.
+Although we often make feta cheese stuffed peppers as an appetizer, our choice is to make these rice stuffed peppers when it comes to a comforting dinner.

 Why We Love This Recipe

-- It is easy to serve pepper dolma in portions.
+- It is easy to serve biber dolma in portions.

 - This is a freezer-friendly recipe.
 Let them cool completely after cooked in the pot over stove-top or baked in the oven and freeze in an air tight container.
 Thaw and reheat with a splash of water before eating.